-- 2.1 This report is based on finding of an inspection made on May 2019.
-Viewing was generally from ground level and roofs were viewed with binoculars and from ground level. - 2.2 The weather was overcast with bright periods and the air temperature was about 11°C.
+- 2.1 This report is based on finding of an inspection made on the 20th and 22nd May.
+Viewing was generally from ground level and roofs were viewed with binoculars and from ground level. - 2.2 The weather on the 20th March was overcast and wet whilst surveying the interior.
+The weather on the 22nd March was bright and breezy while surveying the exterior.